bradchesney79/effortless-hs256-jwt/README.md

 - Use https://gist.github.com/soulmachine/b368ce7292ddd7f91c15accccc02b8df
   ...as the basis for instructions on how to functionally use this library beyond syntax and logical flow

+- Convert any error_log lines to trigger_error where more beneficial

 Caveats: